 What to expect from air duct/HVAC cleaning services from ServiceMaster By Mason:

 Our powerful vacuum system will first be connected to the air duct near the furnace.
-Commercial grade products and equipment will then be used to dislodge the contaminants and debris in the air ducts.
+Commercial grade products and equipment will be used to dislodge the contaminants and debris in the air ducts.
 The powerful vacuum will then pull the contaminants out of the ducts and through the filtration system, returning clean air back into the facility.
 Once the system is cleaned, all access holes are resealed, returning the duct system to a like new, clean condition.

 To maintain your clean air ducts, consider these helpful tips:

 In a commercial facility, a filter maintenance schedule should be established be based on the manufacturer’s recommendations, the environmental conditions of the facility, and type of facility and industry.
-Regular vacuuming will also help reduce airborne dirt and debris
+Regular vacuuming will also help reduce airborne dirt and debris that could become trapped in your HVAC system.

 The inspection schedule according to NADCA is: